BPowell76/nvim-config/README.md

-## README ##
+## Purpose ##

-Purpose: Put this together for my own use to use across machines at different locations.
+Put this together for my own use to use across machines at different locations.
 Sharing for anyone that wants to use it.